justcoding121/titanium-web-proxy/README.md

 	await e.SetRequestBodyString(bodyString);

 	//store request
-	//so that you can find it from response handler using request Id
+	//so that you can find it from response handler e.UserData = e.WebSession.Request;
-	//You can also use e.UserData to set any user data and access it from response requestHistory.Add(e);
     }

     //To cancel a request with a custom HTML content